 To conduct a study on the effects of excessive commuting on safety and CMV driver fatigue.

-On December 4, 2015, the Fixing America’s Surface Transportation Act, 2015 (FAST Act) was signed into law.
-Section 5515 of the Act directs the Administrator of the Federal Motor Carrier Safety Administration (FMCSA) to “conduct a study on the safety effects of motor carrier operator commutes exceeding 150 minutes.”
-The Act further specifies that a report containing the findings of this study should be submitted to Congress no later than 18 months after the date of enactment of the Act.
+Section 5515 of the Fixing America’s Surface Transportation Act, 2015 (FAST Act) directs the Administrator of the Federal Motor Carrier Safety Administration (FMCSA) to “conduct a study on the safety effects of motor carrier operator commutes exceeding 150 minutes.”

 A report to Congress containing study findings.